-As of January 1, 2019, a penalty of 1.50% per month is applied to accounts with outstanding balances after the payment deadline.
+Late payment penalty of 1.50% per month is applied to accounts with outstanding balances after the tax deadline.
 Penalties do not apply if you participate in the TIPPS program.

-If your property taxes remain unpaid after December 31, your property will be declared to be in arrears and the penalty will increase to 1.75% per month.
+If your property taxes are unpaid after December 31, your property will be declared in arrears and the penalty will increase to 1.75% per month.
 Your property's address and outstanding amount will be included in a Leader Post advertisement of tax accounts in arrears in accordance with the Tax Enforcement Act.

 If your tax account is still in arrears by April, the City of Regina will register a tax lien on your property.
 The Tax Enforcement Act gives the City the authority to pursue taking title of your property.
 The City has the right to pursue collection options under The Cities Act.